High School Athletics Handbook

 - A current physical must be on file in the health office

 - Signed Handbook/Permission and Medical Authorization forms must be on file in the athletics office

-New for the 2019-2020 school year, we are excited to announce that we are now offering the convenience of online registration through FamilyID (www.familyid.com) for our sport sign-ups.
+For the 2021-2022 school year, we are excited to continue offering the convenience of online registration through FamilyID (www.familyid.com) for our sport sign-ups.